Frequently Asked Questions (FAQs)

 What is the process of training in RTI²-B?
 How long does it take to complete?

 RTI²-B training requires a 3-5 year commitment from districts and/or schools.
-Tier 1 training occurs before the first year of implementation and is three full days of training.
+Tier 1 training occurs before the first year of implementation and is two to three full days of training.
 After implementing each tier with fidelity for at least one year, schools are eligible for the next tier of training.
-Both Tier 2 and Tier 3 trainings are one day trainings.
-We also offer a supplemental, optional training in Family and Community Engagement, which is 1 and a half days of training.
+Both Tier 2 and Tier 3 trainings are two to three full day trainings.
+We also offer a supplemental, optional training in Family and Community Engagement, which is one and a half days of training.

 What is an RTI²-B Coach?

 A coach is the RTI²-B team leader.
 Each school should have an RTI²-B External and Internal Coach.
 The External Coach is the district leader for RTI²-B and oversees district implementation of RTI²-B. The Internal Coach is the school leader for RTI²-B and oversees school implementation of RTI²-B. For more information about the coaching role, visit our coach page.